ANPULI/Anime4K-ML/README.md

 - `SRGAN-impl/image_resize_bicubic.py`
 - `SRGAN-impl/image_resize_nn.py`

-The usage of it is
+The usage of it is as follows:

 ```shell
 mkdir 'path/to/output/image'